 SCHOLARSHIPS

 The CIRI Foundation offers general scholarships to full-time and part-time degree-seeking students.
-Scholarships are offered for the full academic year or per term (please note TCF does not fund summer classes).
+Scholarships are offered for the full academic year or per term.
 There are two scholarship deadlines a year.
 Please review the information below to decide the appropriate application deadline and review the requirements, award details and terms.

 GENERAL SCHOLARSHIP (Academic Year)